 Etsy is an enormous market filled with amazing finds.
 It’s almost a treasure hunt of goods to some extent.
 In the early days of Etsy it provided an incredible way for up and coming artists and small artisans to have their products found.
 I remember when my wife was shopping for a Halloween costume for our daughter Lennon.
 She was 3 at the time and we only had one child at that point.
 This meant, among other things, that my wife was far too consumed in the selection of her costume.

 Regular Party City costumes or things of that nature weren’t going to cut it.
-She trolled Etsy and found the perfect Rapunzel outfit for our daughter.
+She trolled Etsy and found the perfect Rapunzel outfit for our daughters (Their Kids Shoe Product Site).
 At the time there weren’t many options.
 She could choose from half a dozen dresses and one maker of Rapunzel hair.
 It was a small quaint shopping experience where you could find some great stuff.

 When my wife actually was ready to purchase the items though, they were gone.
 She frantically emailed the seller.
 Little did my wife know, she wasn’t the only one looking for Rapunzel hair.
 It was an all-out show down and people were clamoring for these things.
 The lady told my wife she was absolutely swamped.
 She couldn’t keep up with orders and she had to stop taking more.
 She didn’t think she was going to make it for Halloween.
 It all worked out and our daughter looooved the costume, for five minutes.